 To do this, empty all the litter and use soap and water to wash the pan.
 Make sure to dry the box thoroughly before adding your fresh new litter.

 Use Baking Soda

 So many people swear by this baking soda trick.
-Regardless of the kind of litter you’re using, you can use this kitchen staple to prevent cat smell.
-Baking soda doesn’t mask odors, it absorbs them (which is better).
+Regardless of the kind of litter you are using, you can use this kitchen staple to prevent cat smell.
+Baking soda doesn’t mask odors; it absorbs them (which is better).

 Clean Your Scooper

-This sounds like common sense when you think about it, but a lot of people forget to clean their litter scoopers after each use.
+This sounds like common sense when you think about it, but many people forget to clean their litter scoopers after each use.
 That scoop is coming in direct contact with the stinky stuff, and even plastic can end up smelling.

 It’s good to get in the habit of rinsing your scoop after every use.
 This will prevent bacteria from taking hold.
 You should also wash it with good old soap and water every time you do a major litter box clean.

 The litter box is the obvious epicenter of all cat smell, but vacuuming your house is also important if you want to stop the stench.
 Cats can track litter through the house when it gets stuck to their paws, and having hair everywhere can contribute to bad smells.